Adithya1530/Event-Management-System/README.md

 - Java 8
 - Spring MVC
-- JSP / Servlets
+- JSP
-- JPA (with persistence.xml)
+- Hibernate with JPA (with persistence.xml)
 - Maven
 - Apache Tomcat (for deployment)
 - MySQL (for event storage)

----

-## 🗄️ Database Configuration

-Ensure your database is set up and the `persistence.xml` file in `src/main/resources/META-INF/` contains the correct MySQL connection properties.
+This Event Management System showcases the use of a Java full-stack architecture with Spring MVC, Hibernate, and JSP, following best practices like layered architecture (Controller → Service → DAO) and the MVC pattern.
+It demonstrates how to build maintainable and scalable enterprise-level applications without relying on XML configuration, leveraging Java-based Spring annotations for flexibility and ease of development.